(See also Overview of Vasculitis.)

 Giant cell arteritis is a relatively common form of vasculitis in the US and Europe.
 Incidence varies depending on ethnic background.
 Autopsy studies suggest that the disorder may be more common than is clinically apparent.
 Women are affected more often.
 Mean age at onset is about 70, with a range of 50 to > 90.
-About 40 to 60% of patients with giant cell arteritis have polymyalgia rheumatica.
+About 40 to 60% of patients with giant cell arteritis have symptoms of polymyalgia rheumatica.
 The intracranial vessels are usually not affected.

 Vasculitis may be localized, multifocal, or widespread.
 The disorder tends to affect arteries containing elastic tissue, most often the temporal, cranial, or other carotid system arteries.
 The aortic arch branches, coronary arteries, and peripheral arteries can also be affected.
 Mononuclear cell infiltrates in the adventitia form granulomas containing activated T cells and macrophages.
 Multinucleated giant cells, when present, cluster near the disrupted elastic lamina.
 The intimal layer is markedly thickened, with concentric narrowing and occlusion of the lumen.